 - a) An Honours degree in International Relations, Political Studies or an equivalent qualification in a related discipline obtained with an average mark of 65%. - b) Only a limited number of candidates will be accepted into the programme every year.
 The number of candidates who will be accepted is subject to the school's policy and capacity.
 All applications are assessed on strict academic merits and requirements. - All admitted candidates must attend a compulsory introductory and orientation workshop on a date determined by the Research and School Director. - d) Masters students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
-Failure to do so may result in the termination of a student's studies. - Should a student be accepted in this programme, a student may not change his/her programme during the Academic year.
+Failure to do so may result in the termination of a student's studies. - e) Should a student be accepted in this programme, a student may not change his/her programme during the Academic year.
 Should a student wish to change his/her programme, he/she would have to formally cancel his/her studies and re-apply for admission to the programme the following year.
 Acceptance in this case, is not guaranteed and the application will undergo the normal selection process.

-On successful completion of the Programme, learners may be admitted to a PhD degree in Social Science - International Relations.
+On successful completion of the Programme, learners may be admitted to a PhD degree in Social Science - International Relations (1CC R14).

-HUM.12.3.4 Compilation of programme 1DS N01 L801M: International Relations (full dissertation)
+HUM.11.3.4 Compilation of programme 1DS N01 L801M: International Relations

-Module code Descriptive name Credits

-HIRM871 Dissertation 180

-Total credits for the programme: Mahikeng 180
+Module code Descriptive name Credits HIRM871 (MC) Dissertation (International Relations) 180 Total credits for the programme: Mahikeng 180

-HUM.12.4 PROGRAMME - INTERNATIONAL RELATIONS WITH PEACE STUDIES (1DS N02)
+HUM.11.4 PROGRAMME - INTERNATIONAL RELATIONS WITH PEACE STUDIES (1DS N02)

-Master of Social Science in International Relations with Peace Studies
+Master of Social Sciences in International Relations with Peace Studies

-Qualification Code: 1DS N02 L801M
+Qualification Code: 1DS N02 L801M School of Social Sciences